 - Sharps Containers serve as the primary engineering control to reduce the risk of accidental injury from sharps, such as discarded needles, scalpels, blades, slides, and other sharp objects.
 Containers are to be located as close as feasible to the point of use to facilitate the immediate disposal of used sharps.
 Do not overfill containers.

-- Safe Needle Devices include needleless systems and sharps with engineered sharps injury protection.
+- Safe Needle Devices include needleless systems and sharps with engineered sharps injury protection, defined on page 3 and 4.
 In November of 2000, requirements for assessing the feasibility of incorporating commercially available engineering controls, such as ‘safe needles’, were added to the Standard.
 These devices allow for either the elimination of needles or automatic shielding of needles to reduce the risk of percutaneous injuries.

 - Centrifuge Safety Devices (sealed rotors, safety cups-gasket containers into which centrifuge tubes are placed) prevent the release of infectious aerosols, particularly if a tube breaks.
 Substitute plastic or plastic-clad centrifuge tubes/micro capillary columns for glass whenever possible.